ppy/osu-wiki/wiki/BBCode/en.md

 ## Behaviour

 Without any text highlighted, clicking a markup button will create an open and closed set of tags around the text cursor in the post editor; highlighting text before clicking a markup button will surround the highlighted text with a set of open and closed tags.
 Tags can also be combined by placing them in inside each other.
-The order and nesting of these tags **must be respected** when combining the tags; failure to do so will break the post formatting.
+However, the order and nesting of these tags **must be respected** when combining the tags; failure to do so will break the post's formatting.

-A set of correct/incorrect examples of nested tags and their order is described below below:
+A set of correct and incorrect examples of nested tags and their order is described below below:

 - `[centre][b]text[/b][/centre]` is correct
 - `[b][centre]text[/b][/centre]` is incorrect